The Corporate Tax Planning Law Review: Canada

 Branch or permanent establishment

 Under Canada's tax legislation, a non-resident that carries on business in Canada will be liable to pay Canadian income tax on its taxable income earned in Canada regardless of whether it has a PE in Canada.
 Certain activities are deemed to constitute carrying on business in Canada (including soliciting orders or offering anything for sale in Canada regardless of where the contract is completed).
-However, in most of its treaties, Canada has generally agreed not to impose tax on business income except where the non-resident carries on business through a PE in Canada.
+However, in most of its treaties, Canada has generally agreed not to impose tax on business income earned by a non-resident except where the non-resident carries on business through a PE in Canada.

 As a proxy for dividend withholding tax, Canada imposes a 25 per cent branch profits tax on non-residents that carry on business through a PE to the extent branch profits are not reinvested in the branch business.
 The rate is generally reduced to 5 per cent under Canada's treaties, and some treaties provide for a partial exemption (e.g., under the Canada–United States Income Tax Convention (1980), the first C$500,000 of branch profits is exempt).